 How it Works

 Carbon Engineering’s direct air capture technology uses large turbines to pull in air and extract CO2 through a series of chemical reactions, compressing a geological process from millions of years to just a few hours.
-They are currently building a facility capable of removing upward of one million tons of CO2 per year.
-They will put that CO2 to work for geologic storage and enhanced oil recovery.
+They are currently building a facility capable of removing upward of one million tons of CO2 per year for geologic storage and better building materials.

 What sets them apart from other DAC efforts is that their technology was developed to be highly scalable and affordable.
 Their plant is built using modular components and processes from other industries combined with their proprietary IP.
-Their tech provides a variety of solutions for multiple markets, including ultra-low-carbon fuels, enhanced oil recovery, and carbon removal.
+Their tech provides a variety of solutions for multiple markets, including ultra-low carbon fuels, and carbon removal credits.